facebookarchive/AsyncDisplayKit/README.md

 AsyncDisplayKit is BSD-licensed.
 We also provide an additional patent grant.

-The files in the /examples directory are licensed under a separate license as specified in each file.
+The files in the /examples directory are licensed under a separate license as specified in each file; documentation is licensed CC-BY-4.0.